wnetking/redmine-extends/readme.md

 - Add feature request issue use template [New feature](https://github.com/wnetking/redmine-extends/issues/new?assignees=wnetking&labels=feature&projects=wnetking%2Fredmine-extends&template=feature-request.yaml&title=%5BNew+feature%5D%3A+)
 - Make pull request with new feature and description.
 Requirements:
   - All code need to be typed with JSDoc comments
-  - Feature need have anable\disable setting in settings page
+  - Feature need have enable\disable setting in settings page

 ## Extention data flow